zachj1582/redux-2-afternoon/README.md

   }
   ```
 * Import the action creator (`requestUserData`) from userReducer.js.
-* The second argument to the `connect` method should be an object that takes in all of the action creators from your reducers and provides access to these actions in `this.props`.
-You will want to invoke the version of the `requestUserData` function that is now on `this.props`, not the one directly from the userReducer.js file.
+* The second argument to the `connect` method at the bottom of your file should be an object that takes in all of the action creators from your reducers and provides access to these actions in `this.props`.
+In your component itself, you will want to invoke the version of the `requestUserData` function that is now on `this.props`, not the one directly from the userReducer.js file.

 After the `this.props.requestUserData` function runs in the `componentDidMount` method, the http request will be sent for the user data.
-When the user data comes back, the redux store gets updated, which triggers a re-rending of the `Budget` component, and sets the value of the `this.props.budget` object to have the updated values returned from the budgetReducer function to the redux store.
+When the user data comes back, the redux store gets updated, which triggers a re-rendering of the `Budget` component, and sets the value of the `this.props.budget` object to have the updated values that are now on the redux store.

 * The Nav component is expecting a firstName and lastName prop.
-Pass the appropriate data as props.
-You should now see the logged in user's name next to the picture in the corner.
+Pass the appropriate data as props from the information stored on the redux store.

+After completing this step, you should see the logged in user's name next to the picture in the corner.

 ### Solution